Diederikson/Memory-Game/README.md

 The problem with learning a new program language using the web is that you go from Hello World to "Now buid the rocket, it should be easy!" in one step.
 Rarely do I find courses that will begin at an intermediate level.
-So that there are morge than a few things you don't understand. that causes you to slow down or even to stop and take a detour to find things out.
+So that there are more than a few things you don't understand. that causes you to slow down or even to stop and take a detour to find things out.

 With this app I found: